Greater wing of sphenoid bone: Development

 The greater wing of the sphenoid bone starts as a separate bone, and is still separate at birth in humans.

 Function

 The sphenoid bone assists with the formation of the base and the sides of the skull, and the floors and walls of the orbits.
 It is the site of attachment for most of the muscles of mastication.
 Many foramina and fissures are located in the sphenoid that carry nerves and blood vessels of the head and neck, such as the superior orbital fissure (with ophthalmic nerve), foramen rotundum (with maxillary nerve) and foramen ovale (with mandibular nerve).

 Clinical significance

 In patients with neurofibromatosis type 1, malformation of the sphenoid bone wings may occur, due to aberrant cell development.
 This can ultimately lead to blindness if left untreated.

 In other animals

+Skull of Pseudotherium.
+Alisphenoid is labeled al.

-In many mammals, e.g. the dog, the greater wing of the sphenoid bone stays through life a separate bone called the alisphenoid.
+In many mammals and other cynodonts, the greater wing of the sphenoid bone stays through life a separate bone called the alisphenoid.
+The mammalian alisphenoid is homologous to the epipterygoid of other osteichthyans, and evolved from a portion of the palatoquadrate of the first branchial arch.